European Institute of Innovation and Technology

 The European Institute of Innovation and Technology (EIT) is an independent body of the European Union with juridical personality, established in 2008 intended to strengthen Europe's ability to innovate.
-The EIT’s three "core pillars" of activities are: entrepreneurial education programmes and courses across Europe that transform students into entrepreneurs; business creation and acceleration services that scale ideas and budding businesses; and innovation-driven research projects that turn ideas into products by connecting partners, investors, and expertise.
+The EIT's three "core pillars" of activities are entrepreneurial education programmes and courses across Europe that transform students into entrepreneurs; business creation and acceleration services that scale ideas and budding businesses; and innovation-driven research projects that turn ideas into products by connecting partners, investors, and expertise.

-As part of the EU's Framework Program for Research and Innovation ‘Horizon Europe’ under Pillar 3 ‘Innovative Europe’, the EIT contributes to achieving the four key strategic orientations of the Horizon Europe Strategic Plan.
+As part of the EU's Framework Program for Research and Innovation "Horizon Europe" under Pillar 3 "Innovative Europe", the EIT contributes to achieving the four key strategic orientations of the Horizon Europe Strategic Plan.
 These are: promoting an open strategic autonomy by leading the development of key digital, enabling and emerging technologies, sectors and value chains; restoring Europe’s ecosystems and biodiversity and managing sustainably natural resources; making Europe the first digitally-enabled circular, climate-neutral and sustainable economy; creating a more resilient, inclusive and democratic European society.
 The EIT is funded through Horizon Europe.

-In total, nine KICs (Knowledge and Innovation Communities) have been created by the EIT (European Institute of Innovation & Technology) since its creation in 2010.
+In total, ten KICs (Knowledge and Innovation Communities) have been created by the EIT since its creation in 2010.

 Organisation

-The Governing Board
+Governing Board

 The EIT Governing Board is the principal governing body entrusted with the strategic leadership of the Institute and the overall direction of its operational activities.
 It is autonomous in its decision-making and is responsible for the selection, evaluation, and support given to the EIT Knowledge and Innovation Communities (KICs).

-The EIT Governing Board has 15 members (experts in higher education, research, business, and innovation at the EU level) as well as one independent observer from the European Commission.
+The Governing Board brings together 15 experts from higher education, research, business, and innovation.
+Members have a four-year non-renewable term of office and are appointed by the European Commission.
+The appointment process takes into consideration the balance between higher education, research, innovation, and business experience as well as gender and geographical representation.

+Stefan Dobrev was elected Chairperson of the EIT Governing Board and Executive Committee and took over on 1 July 2024.

-EIT management team and executive directors
+Management team and executive directors

-The EIT Director is supported by the Director’s office and the Legal section, together with the Heads of Operations I, II, and the Administrative Unit.
+The EIT Director is supported by the Director's office and a legal section, together with the Heads of Operations I, II, and the Administrative Unit.
 The current Director of the EIT is Martin Kern.

 Participation and funding

 The EIT is part of the Horizon Europe Framework Programme for Research and Innovation 2021–2027.
-At the start of 2021, it became part of Pillar 3 - Open Innovation of Horizon Europe.
+At the start of 2021, it became part of Pillar 3 – Open Innovation of Horizon Europe.
 The Horizon Europe Regulation states that the KICs are institutionalised European Partnerships and, as such, they shall deliver clear impacts for the European Union and their citizens.